-The MOL Group will pursue value chain management and human rights due diligence initiatives and expand its remedy programmes to identify, prevent, and mitigate negative human rights impacts on its value chain.
+The MOL Group will pursue value chain management and human rights due diligence initiatives and expand its remedy programs to identify, prevent, and reduce negative human rights impacts on its value chain.

-The group will also strengthen training and other programs for both executives and staff to deepen their understanding related to these issues.
+We will also strengthen training and other programs for both executives and employees to deepen their understanding related to these issues.